opensvc/docs.opensvc.com/source/agent.configure.pool.rst

 	mkfs_opt = -n ftype=1
 	fs_type = xfs

-The volume resource in the application service
+The volume resource in the service

 ::